thabti/react-native-css/README.md

 # No Longer under active development.
-I really don't do React-Native, and I am not the best person to push this project further.
-I am keen for someone to pick this up and champsion it further.
+Looking for someone to take over and push this project further.

 #### Some ideas:
  - Babel transform